tinacms/tina.io/content/docs/index.md

 ## How This Site Is Organized

 Learning how to build a CMS is no small feat!
-Luckily this website has tons of helpful information to help make the process a delight.
+We've compiled a variety of resources to help you along.

 * [Docs]() describe the main Tina concepts and how to use them to build your CMS.
 * [Guides](/guides "Tina Guides") take you through the steps involved in addressing key problems and specific use-cases.